sdemercurio/README-generator/README.md

 ### README Generator

-A README generator app that allows develeopers to quickly and easily create a README file by using a command-line application to generate one.
+A README generator app that allows developers to quickly and easily create a README file by using a command-line application to generate one.
 This will allow the project creator to devote more time to working on the project.

 ## Table of contents